Workers’ Compensation

 What is Worker’s Compensation Insurance?

-Workers’ compensation insurance is compulsory for most employers in Australia.
+Workers’ Compensation Insurance is compulsory for most employers in Australia.
 It provides cover for your business against the financial costs for weekly compensation or a lump sum benefit in the case of permanent disability.
-Every business and industry has occupational and safety hazards that can result in injury to employees and contractors.
-There are workplaces that have a higher risk of work-related incidents than others.
-Despite how small or big your business is and regardless of the industry or the state or territory, all businesses are required by law to have workers' compensation insurance.

 Why is Workers' Compensation Insurance important?

-Workers’ Compensation rules vary between states and territories, so it’s important to check the relevant regulator for exact requirements for your location and industry and seek professional insurance advice when making your decision.
+Workers’ Compensation rules vary between states and territories, so it’s important to check the relevant regulator for exact requirements for your location and industry, and seek professional insurance advice when making your decision.

 What does Workers' Compensation Insurance cover?